 Summary: Current law establishes in state government the Ocean Protection Council.
-Current law requires the council to, among other things, establish policies to coordinate the collection, evaluation, and sharing of scientific data related to coastal and ocean resources among agencies.
+Current law requires the council to establish policies to coordinate the collection, evaluation, and sharing of scientific data related to coastal and ocean resources among agencies.
 Current law establishes the State Coastal Conservancy with prescribed powers and responsibilities for implementing and administering various programs intended to preserve, protect, and restore the state's coastal areas.
-This bill would require the council, in consultation with the conservancy, to develop the Sea Level Rise Revolving Loan Program for purposes of providing low-interest loans to local jurisdictions for the purchase of coastal properties in their jurisdictions identified as vulnerable coastal property, as provided.
+This bill would require the council, in consultation with the conservancy, to develop the Sea Level Rise Revolving Loan Program for purposes of providing low-interest loans to local jurisdictions for the purchase of coastal properties in their jurisdictions identified as vulnerable coastal property.

 SB 619 (Laird D) Organic waste: reduction regulations: local jurisdiction compliance.
-Location: 9/9/2021-ENROLLED